-Congratulations to Yashsavi for being admitted to Medical School.
+Congratulations to Yashsavi for being admitted into Medical School.

 Congratulations to Rahul for his graduation.

-Congratulations to Sejal for being admitted to Medical School.
+Congratulations to Sejal for being admitted into Medical School.

-Congratulations to Manasa for being admitted to the Master of Biomedical Science program at RWJMS.
+Congratulations to Manasa for being admitted into the Master of Biomedical Science program at RWJMS.

-Congratulations to Dhara for being admitted to Medical School at University of Pittsburgh.
+Congratulations to Dhara for being admitted into Medical School at University of Pittsburgh.

-Congratulations to Sindhu for being admitted to Graduate School at Thomas Jefferson University.
+Congratulations to Sindhu for being admitted into Master School at Thomas Jefferson University.

 The lab has become a depositer of the Mutant Mouse Resource and Research Centers (MMRRC) of the NIH.
 Our deposited strains of mice are maintained in a cryopreserved state and will be freely accessible to scientists and researchers.